By Tom McHale, Incoming President, Pursuit

 If I could recommend developing one skill to survive a pandemic, it would be the ability to adapt to a changing environment.
-The ability to turn on a dime to tackle new problems as they emerge has been critical to helping doctors treat patients, families navigate remote learning, and individuals handle the emotional roller coaster that COVID-19 has created.
+The ability to turn on a dime to tackle new problems as they emerge has been critical to helping doctors treat patients, families navigate remote learning, communities support small businesses, and individuals handle the emotional roller coaster that COVID-19 has created.

 Early in the pandemic, we rallied to support our local small businesses.
 Our social media feeds were full of calls to action to purchase gift cards, shop curbside, and order in.
 Larger, more fortunate businesses challenged their customers to shop small.
 We bolstered our small businesses and doing so gave us the ability to make a small difference in the face of a very, very big problem.

 Eventually, our enthusiasm for shopping locally eventually waned, attributed in part to the necessary tightening of our financial belts.
 However, “COVID fatigue” applies to more than just public health guidelines.
 We grew tired here, too, and the convenience of online shopping with larger retailers became far too appealing.

 Over the next few weeks, it is critical that we ratchet our support for small businesses back up to early pandemic levels, and then some.
 When holiday revenue can account for 20 percent or more of a retail small business’s annual earnings, a poor holiday season will be the final nail in the coffin for many local establishments.

 At Pursuit, a mission-focused small business lending organization, we have a ground level view of the pandemic’s impact on the entrepreneurs we serve—and you will not be surprised to hear that it isn’t pretty.
 Small business revenue has plummeted, and we have heard from hundreds of businesses that are having difficulty paying their bills and employees.